Primary Font: Proxima Nova

 Display Font: LC State Sans

 The customized font featured in the primary mark and the "Do More" logo is called LC State Sans.
 The font is strong, bold, and clean and includes small serifs, representing the college's forward motion.
-LC State Sans, available in Communications & Marketing and campus print, should be used sparingly, ideally in headlines and singular, bold statements which need to stand out.
+LC State Sans, available in Communications & Marketing and the campus print shop, should be used sparingly, ideally in headlines and singular, bold statements that need to stand out.

 Secondary Serif Fonts